Dynamical loss functions shape landscape topography and improve learning in artificial neural networks: The role of landscape topography

 In supervised classification tasks, the loss function $\mathcal{F}$ is defined such that its global minima ($\mathcal{F}=0$) correspond to the correct classification of the \textit{training} dataset.
 In the case of cross-entropy:

-where $x_j$ is an element of the training set of size $P$, $y_{j}$ is its label/class, and $f(x_j,\mathbf{W})\in\mathbb R^C$ is the logit output of the neural network given trainable parameters $\mathbf{W}$ ($C$ is the number of classes).
+where $x_j$ is an element of the training set of size $P$, $y_{j}$ is its label/class, and $f(x_j,\mathbf{W})\in\mathbb{R^C}$ is the function representing the neural network, where we explicitly indicate the inputs: $x_j$, and $\mathbf{W}$ (the trainable parameters); finally, $C$ is the number of classes.
 Learning in this type of problems boils down to the minimization of the loss function, and reaching the global minima strongly depends on the number of parameters present in the neural network ($\mathbf{W}$) compared with the amount (or complexity) of the data.
 Classic bias-variance tradeoff suggests that too few parameters ($\mathbf{W}$) will not be enough to learn the data (underparametrized regime), whereas too many parameters will lead to overfitting, damaging generalization (overparametrized regime).
 However, neural networks have been shown to generalize best in the overparametrized regime~\cite{belkin2019reconciling,zhang2021understanding,nakkiran2021deep,d2020double,rocks2022memorizing}.
-This paper shows how dynamical loss functions reduce the critical number of parameters that leads to overparameterization, allowing the reduction of computational costs and potentially improving generalization.
+This paper shows how dynamical loss functions reduce the critical number of parameters that leads to overparameterization in a simple classification problem, allowing the reduction of computational costs and potentially improving generalization.

-First, we study how minimization develops for different network sizes and learning rates in a toy problem with standard (nondynamical) cross entropy.
-We use a fully connected neural network (NN) with one hidden layer of variable width.
-We compute the Hessian of the loss during minimization, where its largest eigenvalue indicates the \textit{sharpness}~\cite{gur2018gradient,cohen2022gradient}.
-Fig. \ref{fig_1} displays three NN widths and two different learning rates.
-Panel (a) shows how learning improves as the network size increases---the system can find a basin that is wide enough to get to the global minimum.
-However, learning also improves when learning rate increases.
-Panel (b) shows how the local curvature evolves during training.